- What is Universal Credit?

 To work out how much UC you might get you then add up the standard allowance (single or joint, under or over 25) and add the elements you qualify for such as 'the work capability element' and 'the housing costs element' (relevant caps apply).
 The difference between your counted income and your standard allowance plus elements should be the amount of UC you can recieve in each monthly assessment period.

-If you were previously claiming Universal Credit prior to starting your studies at Queen Mary, then your assessment period is likely to be different as your claim would have an earlier start date than 16th September.
+If you were previously claiming Universal Credit prior to starting your studies at Queen Mary University of London, then your assessment period is likely to be different as your claim would have an earlier start date than 16th September.

 As Universal Credit calcluations can be complicated, you can request that your universal credit casework manager provides you with an email explanation of how your award has been calculated.
 You need to request this within one month of receiving that month's award notification.
 Once you receive your caseworker's explanation, if you still have questions, see a Welfare Adviser who can check your Universal Credit award is correct.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.